Dwayne Washington (basketball): Early life

 Washington grew up in the Brownsville section of the New York City borough of Brooklyn, where he acquired his nickname as an eight-year-old in a taunting comparison to Earl "the Pearl" Monroe.
 He was a playground phenomenon from Boys and Girls High School in Brooklyn, and was rated as the number one overall high school player in the United States in 1983.

 College career

-Washington brought his flashy play to Syracuse University and the Carrier Dome.
+Washington brought his flashy play to the Syracuse Orange and the Carrier Dome.
 "The Pearl" was the master of the "shake and bake", in which he would leave his defensive opposition standing still while he drove by them for a layup.
-Utah Jazz point guard and NBA Hall of Famer John Stockton named Washington as the toughest player he ever had to guard.
+Utah Jazz point guard and NBA Hall of Famer John Stockton named Washington as the toughest player he guarded at the 1984 U.S. Olympic Trials training camp.

 Professional career

-New Jersey Nets (1986-1988)

 Washington was drafted by the New Jersey Nets in the first round (13th pick) of the 1986 NBA draft.
 In two seasons with the Nets he averaged 9 points per game.

-Miami Heat (1988-1989)

 In 1988 the Miami Heat selected Washington in their expansion draft.
 He played 54 games for the Heat before being released.

-Rapid City Thrillers and San Jose Jammers (1989-1991)

 Following Washington's release from Miami, Washington played for the Rapid City Thrillers and San Jose Jammers in the Continental Basketball Association.